anbox-cloud/discourse-docs/ref/glossary.md

 <a name="watchdog"></a>
 ### Watchdog

-A software component that monitors the app in a container and terminates the container if the app crashes or is moved to the background.
+A software component that monitors the app in an instance and terminates the instance if the app crashes or is moved to the background.

 See [Watchdog settings](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog).